jiaohehu/NPreview/DOC-diagram.md

                       It is used when drawing an area.

 * dotcolor            Set the color used for drawing dots, such as "red".
-                      It is used by the drawdot instruction.
+                      It is used by the `dot` instruction.

 * dotsize             Configure the size of the dot to be drawn, such as
                       "8pt".
 Used by the `dot` instruction.
 The default